facebookresearch/habitat-sim/BUILD_FROM_SOURCE.md

         libjpeg-dev libglm-dev libgl1-mesa-glx libegl1-mesa-dev mesa-utils xorg-dev freeglut3-dev
    ```

-   See this [configuration for a full list of dependencies](https://github.com/facebookresearch/habitat-sim/blob/main/.circleci/config.yml#L64) that our CI installs on a clean Ubuntu VM.
+   See the github actions and workflow [configs for a full list of dependencies](https://github.com/facebookresearch/habitat-sim/blob/main/.github) that our CI installs on a clean Ubuntu VM.
 If you run into build errors later, this is a good place to check if all dependencies are installed.

 1. Build Habitat-Sim